-Europe and Queen were two pretty awful soft metal bands from the Eighties, but fortunately, neither has anything to do with this anthropomorphic map of Europe as a queen.
+Europe and Queen were two pretty awful soft metal bands from the Eighties.
+Fortunately, neither has anything to do with this anthropomorphic map of Europe as a queen, also known as Europa regina.

-It’s unclear if the correspondence between these nations and body parts is indicative of some kind of hierarchy among European states.
-Anyways, here’s an overview:
+It’s unclear whether the correspondence between these nations and body parts is indicative of some kind of hierarchy among European states:

 HISPANIA (Spain) constitutes the head of Europe;